grinsted/src.glaciology.net/content/post/2016-05-29-working-offline-and-caching-in-matlab.md

   - /2016/05/29/working-offline-and-caching-in-matlab/
   - /2015/05/19/loading-mola-pedr-files-in-matlab/
 ---
-I am working with satellite imagery in matlab.
+I am working with satellite imagery in Matlab.
 This is way too much data for me to keep on my laptop, and so I keep it on a server somewhere.
-But this has the major drawback that i cannot as easily work on the data when I am out of office.
-I can mount the server drive over ssh, but it is almost unbearably slow to fetch the data over the net when you are talking about Gb sized images.
+But this has the major drawback that I cannot as easily work on the data when I am out of office. <!--more--> I can mount the server drive over ssh, but it is almost unbearably slow to fetch the data over the net when you are talking about Gb sized images.
 Instead I have coded a small a local cache system for matlab.
 It is called cachedcall and can be downloaded from the matlab [fileexchange](http://www.mathworks.com/matlabcentral/fileexchange/49949-cachedcall).
 It is not specifically aimed at loading files, but can also be used to cache the results of slow computations.

 Let's say you have a line of code that looks like this: